msp1974/draytonWiserHAComponent/README.md

 Note : If you are running HA within a docker container then the directory will be absolute to the container, if you have mapped the config directory to a local directory then all is good but the directory name given to the service must be a docker container address.

-E.g. if you specify the filename as `/config/schedule.yaml` then `get_schedule` writes the file into the directory within the container.
+E.g. if you specify the filename as `/config/schedule.yaml` then `Save Schedule to File` writes the file into the directory within the container.
 Providing you have mapped the config directory (using the -v or volumes: in docker-compose) then you can read this from a host directory (e.g. /home/haconfig.

 ### Setting a Schedule
-Use the service `wiser.set_schedule`
+Use the service `Set Schedule From File`

 This will require you to provide the entity ID of the wiser device and a file containing the schedule.
 See below for information on selecting the correct entity.

 A good place to start is to get a schedule from a device and see the file structure.
 You can add times and temps within each day as you see fit.
-As file created using the `wiser.get_schedule` service looks like below:
+As file created using the `Save Schedule To File` service looks like below:
 ```yaml
 Name: Dining Room
 Description: Schedule for Dining Room